 - Use a damp cloth to mop.
 Avoid leaving standing water.

-You've worked hard, but even the most diligent of cleaning will still leave some residue.
-Therefore, every month give the grout a good scrub.
+Even the most diligent cleaning will still leave some residue.
+Therefore, give the grout a good scrub every month.

-- Use the recipes above to deep clean the grout only.
+- Use the homemade grout cleaner recipes above for deep-cleans only.

 Clean Your Grout

-With these simple recipes for homemade grout cleaners, your old and discolored grout will take on a new life.
-Get your grout clean and see your tile in a whole new way.
+With these simple recipes for homemade grout cleaners, your old and discolored grout will look better than ever.
+Clean up your grout and start seeing your beautiful tiles in a whole new way!